Samsung July 2021 security update is rolling out now to these Galaxy devices

 Samsung July 2021 security update – what’s new

 Samsung started the rollout of its July 2021 security update on June 30, roughly a week before the first Monday of July when Google will release the list of core security issues that this patch fixes.
-Samsung also has yet to release the list of security patches with this update.
+The list was released, though, on July 7 and includes 20 fixes for Galaxy smartphones, most of which are from Google.
+Most of the issues are patching Bluetooth vulnerabilities.

 However, we do know one thing that the update addresses.
 Last month, Google confirmed that Samsung would be shipping a fix for Android Auto problems with its July 2021 security update.
 The fix is set to stop an issue that caused Android Auto to crash whenever the device was unlocked in any way.